-Part of Verity’s advocacy and outreach effort is seeking out opportunities to educate professionals who will likely have an impact on the lives of those we serve.
+Part of Verity’s advocacy and outreach effort is seeking out opportunities to educate people who will likely have an impact on the lives of those we serve.
 This includes parents and loved ones of survivors, law enforcement, attorneys, medical professionals, caregivers, teachers, school staff, grand juries, and more.
 Through such training, we are able to offer an important perspective of the challenges faced by survivors of violence as they navigate various systems and situations following their trauma.
 This is essential to creating a seamless and accessible safety net in our community, and a vitally important part in preventing future violence from occurring.

 Sexual Assault Victim Counselor Training is a statewide training required by the California Emergency Management Agency (CalEMA) for any person who works on a Sexual Assault hotline.